-- main open market operations, which are the key instrument by means of which the NBP strives to achieve the operational target of monetary policy.
+- main open market operations, which are the primary instrument that the NBP uses to achieve the operational target of monetary policy.
 Through its main operations, the NBP affects liquidity conditions in the banking sector, and consequently the level of the POLONIA rate.
 These operations are normally carried out on a regular weekly basis in the form of NBP bills issuance, typically with a seven-day maturity.
 The NBP applies a fixed-rate tender procedure with the rate at the level of the NBP reference rate; - fine-tuning operations, which supplement main operations with regard to the achievement of the operational target of monetary policy.
-Their use may be motivated by the need either to provide or absorb liquidity from the banking sector.
+Their use may be motivated by the need to provide or absorb liquidity from the banking sector.
 As part of liquidity provision, the NBP may offer repo transactions or redeem NBP bills before maturity.
 To absorb liquidity, the central bank may issue NBP bills or offer reverse repo transactions.
 The maturity and yield of these operations, as well as the manner to conduct them, are aligned with the purpose of their application; and - structural open market operations, which may be conducted in order to change the liquidity structure in the banking sector in the long term, as well as to ensure the liquidity of the secondary market for debt securities or to strengthen the monetary transmission mechanism.
-As part of structural operations, the NBP may purchase or sell debt securities in the secondary market, as well as issue bonds.
+As part of structural operations, the NBP may purchase or sell debt securities in the secondary market, as well as issue NBP bonds.
 Since December 2021, the NBP has not conducted such operations.

-The main objective of the required reserve system is to enhance the stability of short-term market interest rates.
-This is ensured by the average reserve requirement, which allows banks to determine the amount of funds held in the account with the central bank throughout the reserve maintenance period, provided that the average level of holdings at the NBP does not fall below the value of the required reserve.
-At the same time, the reserve requirement reduces the scale of NBP open market operations conducted to absorb liquidity surplus.
+The required reserve system supports the achievement of the operational target of monetary policy, by stabilising the POLONIA rate.
+Averaged reserve requirement allows institutions subject to the reserve requirement the freedom to decide on the amount of funds held on the account with the central bank on particular days of the reserve maintenance period, provided that the average level of holdings at NBP accounts is maintained at a level not lower than the required reserve level.
+At the same time, the required reserve reduces the scale of NBP open market operations conducted to absorb liquidity surplus.

-Standing facilities offered by the NBP (i.e. Lombard credits and deposit facility) are designed to limit the scale of POLONIA rate fluctuations by stabilising liquidity conditions in the banking sector.
+Standing facilities offered by the NBP (i.e. Lombard credit and deposit facility) are designed to limit the scale of the POLONIA rate fluctuations by stabilising liquidity conditions in the banking sector.